hold space for yourself, it really matters

 Tips on how to hold space for yourself

-Accept and love who you are today
+Accept and love who you are today.

-A helpful way to change your way of looking in is to re-frame the negative things in to positive things.
-An example being “I am controlling” to “I have a keen focus on details and like things to be the best they can be”.
-How we look at ourselves is keenly attached to how well we will care for our self.
+A helpful way to change your way of looking is to re-frame negative things into positive things.
+An example is “I am controlling”: “I focus on details and like things to be the best.”
+How we look at ourselves is keenly attached to how well we will care for ourselves.
 So take some time to notice what you say to yourself, listen to your self-judgement and recognize that it is not the truth.
-Find the good in who you are, find the highest intention in your quirks and your ways of being.
+Find the good in who you are; find the highest intention in your quirks and ways of being.
 Accept them and use them for good.

 Save time to listen

 It is so easy in the hustle and bustle of our day to miss the subtle signs our body and our mind send to us.
 We cut a meal, work through a break or neglect personal time to drive our kids to practice.
 We often give up our quiet time where we have space to reflect, be alone, be still, and dream, making it easy to lose our connection to ourselves.
 Instead of being stuck in this cycle or trying to find chunks of time, start with something small; look for one place you could take 5 minutes to walk in your day or sit quietly for 5 minutes.
 Allow this time to listen to your body and mind observing what comes with acceptance and loving-kindness.